-- In order to prevent clutch slippage (since the transmission oil also lubricates the clutch), do not mix any chemical additives.
+In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
 Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
-In addition, do not use oils labeled "ENERGY CONSERVING II" or higher. - Make sure that no foreign material enters the crankcase. - Start the engine, and then let it idle for several minutes while checking the transmission for oil leakage.
-If oil is leaking, immediately turn off the engine and check for the cause. - 8.
-Turn the engine off, and then check the oil level and correct it if necessary.
+In addition, do not use oils labeled "ENERGY CONSERV-ING II" or higher.

+- Make sure that no foreign material enters the crankcase. - Start the engine, and then let it idle for several minutes while checking it for oil leakage.
+If oil is leaking, immediately turn the engine off and check for the cause. - Turn the engine off, wait at least ten minutes, and then check the oil level and correct it if necessary.